What Deer and Rabbits Eat First (and What They Leave Alone)

 After about a year or two of living in deer and rabbit country, I stopped trusting those labels.
 I knew those deer and rabbits were coming.
 So I started experimenting.

-I tried almost everything — short of calling Animal Control, hiring a sharpshooter, or resorting to actual voodoo.
+I tried almost everything — short of calling Animal Control or resorting to actual voodoo.

 Cinnamon.